dbsectrainer/enterprise-grade-checklists/README.md

 - Vanilla JavaScript (ES6+)
 - LocalStorage for data persistence and state management
 - Event-driven architecture for real-time updates
+- Automated validation scripts for each domain
+- Mermaid.js for architecture diagrams
+- Performance monitoring and metrics collection

 ### Browser Support